HowardHinnant/bbi/README.md

 ## Comparisons

-bbi integral types support all 6 comparison operators.
-And as long as the two operands have the same Policy, two different bbi types can be compared.
+bbi integral types support all 6 comparison operators, and as long as the two operands have the same Policy, two different bbi types can be compared.
 The operation will continue by converting both to their `common_type` and continuing as normal.
 Note that this means that comparisons **always** give the correct